 Day 01: Arrival in Kathmandu-Transfer to Hotel:-Welcome at the Tribhuvan International Airport and transfer to hotel in Kathmandu, rest at the hotel and briefing about the trip.
 Overnight accommodation is set with BB Plan.

-Day 03: After breakfast drive down to the Chitwan National Park overnight there.
+Day 03: After breakfast drives down to the Chitwan National Park overnight there.

-Day 04: Full day activities at Chitwan National Park, Overnight at same hotel.
+Day 04: Full day activities at Chitwan National Park, Overnight at the same hotel.

 Day 05: After breakfast by private vehicle drive back to Kathmandu and transfer to the hotel rest time is free and overnight at hotel.